jackdewinter/pymarkdown/readme.md

 ## Bugs - Links

 - test_link_reference_definitions_183 is a partial lrd followed by bq, add cont+leaf blocks
-- Link_helper.py#86 - if link already registered, should warn?
 - 296 and 297 - added in case for LRD, but need to test:
   - other types of blocks
   - block, blank, then multiple blocks